 This case was a major victory for the Antoine firm in 2011.
 Donna Crowe’s case was a TV movie in the making, full of drama, anger, and heartache, local news coverage on 6abc.com and even the arrest and removal of the Assistant District Attorney on this case, Mike Donahue, on unrelated charges, see my blog dated November 16, 2011.

 When this firm began its representation of Ms. Crowe in early February 2010, she was incarcerated at George W. Hill Correctional Facility and held on $25,000.00 cash bail.
 Ms. Crowe was arrested on charges of Identity Theft, Theft by Unlawful Taking, Receiving Stolen Property by Upper Providence Police Department.
-Soon after my initial consultation, I was able to have her released from prison on 10% of the $25,000 cash bail.
+She was released from prison on 10% of the $25,000 cash bail.
 I then started the process of filing various motions on her behalf to which the Commonwealth kept requesting continuances and delaying the case.
 After almost a year of continuances and motions, I was able to plead Ms. Crowe out to a Disorderly Conduct citation with a $100.00 fine.